clubajax/dom/README.md

 *NPM run script* to copy the `dom` script to a location more convenient for your project.

 `dom` has no dependencies.

+## Description

+The primary function is to make it more finger-friendly to create, modify, and delete DOM nodes, and to add and remove styles and attributes.
+There is some extended functionality as noted in the API docs below.

+## Support

+`dom` supports modern browsers, IE9 and up.
+Some modern DOM methods like `classList` are expected.

+This library uses UMD, meaning it can be consumed with RequireJS, Browserify (CommonJS), or a standard browser global.

 ## The `dom` function